bbatsov/batsov.com/_posts/2011-06-14-linux-desktop-part-2.markdown

 only thing that really makes the difference is the hardware support and Linux is clearly far ahead of its competition.

 Hardcore user?
 You bet!
-But hardcore doesn't mean an 'unreasonable idiot, blinded by zealously'.
+But hardcore doesn't mean a "deluded idiot, blinded by zealously".
 It's not always that someone's favorite technologies are the best solution to a problem.
 The section "the shit I've endured" had a dual purpose - list a "few" problems and show how resilient I am.